 There is no separate application process for the Pre-Master’s programme.
 In order to be considered for the Pre-Master’s programme, you have to apply for the Master’s programme.
 A Pre-Master’s can be the outcome of your application.
 Not admitted for the Master’s programme also means that a Pre-Master’s programme is no option for you.

 - Non-Dutch students with a Dutch educational background who do not need housing, and who do not have or require a residence permit for study purposes

 - Refugee students with a Dutch residence permit or a W-document who do not need housing

-When in doubt about your residence permit, you can send an email to Utrecht University's Admissions Office, including a copy of both sides of the permit.
+Please note: when in doubt about your residence permit, you can send an email to Utrecht University's International Student Admissions (ISA), including a copy of both sides of the permit.
 Please state clearly that you are inquiring about a Pre-Master’s programme.